prontotype-us/zamba-charts/README.md

 Every Chart has `height` and `width` in its props.
 You can also override the default x and y axes (scaled 0 to the axis' maximum value) by passing a configured d3 scale `x` or `y` into props.
 You can also pass in `color`, or do this on each respective datapoint.
 Decorate your data with color based off of a color key while you are slicing it into series and/or configuring the legend.

+You can also pass in `onClick`, a function of one entry of `data`, to be triggered when a slice, bar, line, or scatter plot element for a datapoint is clicked.

+    defaultProps:
+        onClick: (d) ->
+        height: Int
+        width: Int
+        x: d3.scale
+        y: d3.scale

 #### Bar

 Histogram chart to display counts (range) over discrete values or bins of a domain.